 The advent of the personal computer in the 80s (I was one of the first to buy one at an outrageous price!) opened up new possibilities for baseball simulation.
 During that time I taught myself how to code in BASIC language on a DOS system with no hard disk, just two "floppy drives" as we called them.
 There were a few catastrophes as I wrote code (like corrupt disks and forgetting to save my work), but I always came back for more.
 It seemed natural to take some of what I learned from cards and dice and move it into the universe of bits and bytes.
 Though it would take another 15 years, Nostalgia Sim Baseball is the outcome of my twin fascination with baseball and code-writing.

-But what should one expect in a good PC baseball simulation?
+But what should one expect in the best PC baseball simulation game?
 While I cannot answer that question objectively, I'd like to share four basic convictions.

 First, a sim should aspire for accuracy.
 Accuracy is no simple matter.
 How should we measure it?
 Each MLB baseball season (and for most of baseball history each league of each season) is its own veritable universe of interrelated data.
 To accurately sim the 1962 MLB season with its many stat splits (left/right, home/road, bases empty/runners on etc.) is challenging enough.
 But imagine putting together teams of players collected from all eras of baseball history and playing them against one another in ballparks other than those they actually played in.
 This takes complex modeling based on real and imagined "norms" and "means."
 A good sim doesn't just throw raw batting and pitching stats at one another.
 It must (a) evaluate each player's stats against his own historical league norms, then (b) construct a fictional environment based on the parks and players gathered to play in your selected sim league.
 Only then can you build a set of reliable probabilities to simulate a plate appearance between Willie Mays and Clayton Kershaw in the Baker Bowl in 1915 with the bases loaded.
 In other words, a good baseball sim game handles multiple universes of interrelated data responsibly to achieve accurate simulation.